PRODUCTS & INNOVATION

 We're closely monitoring ongoing developments with coronavirus globally and will continue to assess and respond to needs in the days and months ahead.

 This story was originally published on April 7, 2020.
-It was updated in April to include reference to our announcement on Abbott’s launch of its third COVID-19 test, a laboratory-based antibody blood test and for our announcement on Abbott's FreeStyle Libre 14 day system becoming available in the U.S. for hospitalized patients with diabetes during the COVID-19 pandemic.
+It was updated in April to include reference to our announcement on Abbott's launch of its third COVID-19 test, a laboratory-based antibody blood test and for our announcement on Abbott's FreeStyle Libre 14 day system becoming available in the U.S. for hospitalized patients with diabetes during the COVID-19 pandemic.
 It was further updated on April 27, 2020 to include references that Abbott received U.S. FDA emergency use authorization and CE Mark for its antibody IgG blood test.
 It was updated May 15 to include Alinity i and Alinity m's EUA from the FDA.
+It was updated on August 26 to include reference to our announcement on Abbott's launch of its sixth COVID-19 test, a rapid antigen test and an optional companion mobile app.

 1. All ARCHITECT analyzers are Class 1 laser products.